Is Vitamin Water Really Good For You?

 After taking a close look at the ingredient listing and mallacy in health claims I can see why the Center for Science in Public Interest (CSPI) has filed a class action lawsuit against Coca Cola noting that the marketing of Vitamin Water as a “healthful alternative” is a falsehood and in direct violation of guidelines set out by the FDA.

 This goes back to my recommendation that sure water can be boring but we can definitely try replacing it with natural tea which you can get in so many different flavors.
-One of my favorite brands is Stash tea which has all natural ingredients and the Black Licorice Spice is ridiculously tasty (it even has a sweet aftertaste even though it has no sugar in it!).

 Where you as surprised as I was about Vitamin Water being good for you?
 Think you will switch to tea now, or will you look for another alternative to water?
 Please leave a comment below…